 One interesting thing about the economy is that relatively large numbers of people worked from their home: 14.29% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Because of many things, Lincoln University is a great place for families with children to consider.
-First of all, many other families with children live here, making Lincoln University a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Lincoln University has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Lincoln University is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Lincoln University’s overall crime rate is lower than average for the country.

 Residents of the town have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 16.13 minutes getting to work every day.

-The citizens of Lincoln University are very well educated compared to the average community in the nation: 34.69% of adults in Lincoln University have a bachelor's degree or even advanced degree.
+The education level of Lincoln University citizens is very high relative to the national average among all cities (21.84%): 34.69% of adults in Lincoln University have a bachelor's degree or even advanced degree.

 The per capita income in Lincoln University in 2010 was $4,047, which is low income relative to Pennsylvania and the nation.
 This equates to an annual income of $16,188 for a family of four.